MicrosoftDocs/windows-itpro-docs/windows/configuration/customize-taskbar-windows-11.md

 ---
 title: Configure and customize Windows 11 taskbar | Microsoft Docs
 description: On Windows 11 devices, pin and unpin default apps and organization apps on the taskbar using an XML file.
-Deploy the taskbar XML file using Group Policy or MDM and Microsoft Intune.
+Deploy the taskbar XML file using Group Policy or MDM and Microsoft Endpoint Manager.
 See what happens to the taskbar when the Windows OS client is installed or upgraded. ms.assetid:
 manager: dougeby
 ms.author: mandia